lrkissling/imgur-qol/README.md

-A simple WebExtension to improve the UI of an imgur page.
+A simple WebExtension to improve the Quality-of-Life of an imgur page.

 Created for the purpose of learning WebExtensions, this extension does the following: